 - (b) Customer Deposits.
 A deposit is required to: (i) establish new service, establish a new account or transfer existing service (including change in name, customer, occupant or actual user), etc.; (ii) reconnect service after disconnection, and (iii) continue service to any ratepayer if the ratepayer gives two or more "bad checks" to the District in any 18-month period.
 (A "bad check" is a check or other order for payment that is dishonored for insufficient funds or otherwise returned unpaid.)
-Deposits are subject to the following regulations: - (1) The minimum deposit shall be the estimated billing for two months' utility service for each account (peak months), but not less than \$250 for each account.
-Exception: The deposit for a secondary, "water only" account for an SFR customer who has a primary account in the same name serving the same house is \$50. - The minimum deposit is increased by 50% for each of the following factors, if present: (i) the applicant for service does not occupy the premises served (and is not a licensed real estate agent for a firm that has a written listing agreement for the premises and has no record of non-payment to the District), (ii) there is no proof of a written connection, such as ownership, a lease agreement or agency agreement, between the applicant for service and the premises served, (iii) service to the premises has been disconnected for on-payment at least twice while owned by the current owner, (iv) the applicant for service has a residence address more than 100 miles from the premises to be served, (v) the applicant for service cannot be found in a standard telephone directory, at the address given to the District, (vi) there is good reason to believe that the applicant is acting as a "straw man" for another person or entity who does not sign the service agreement, or (vii) there are other circumstances indicating that information given by the applicant is incomplete, untrue or misleading. - (3) If the minimum deposit is increased, as provided above, it must be paid long enough in advance of the start of service to assure the District that any check or order for payment will be honored.
+Deposits are subject to the following regulations: - (1) The minimum deposit shall be the estimated billing for two months' utility service for each account (peak months), but not less than \$300 for each account.
+Exceptions: (i) where there is a for a secondary, "water only" account for an SFR customer who has a primary account in the same name and serving the same house, the deposit for the primary account shall cover both the primary and the secondary account (no separate deposit required for the secondary account); (ii) there is no minimum deposit if the applicant owns the premises, and the premises are the applicant's residence homestead, according to records of the Harris County Appraisal District; and (iii) there is no minimum deposit for non-SFR services.
+Even if there is no minimum deposit, there may be an increased deposit, as provided below. - (2) The deposit is increased by 50% (or \$150, whichever is greater) for each of the following factors, if present:

+(i) the applicant for service does not own or occupy the premises served (and is not a licensed real estate agent for a firm that has a written listing agreement for the premises and that has no record of non-payment to the District), (ii) there is no proof of a written connection, such as ownership, a lease agreement or agency agreement, between the applicant for service and the premises served, assuming a variance is granted to allow the account to be set up for that applicant, as provided above; (iii) service to the premises has been disconnected for on-payment at least twice while owned by the current owner, (iv) the applicant for service has a residence address more than 100 miles from the premises to be served, (v) the applicant for service cannot be found in a standard online telephone directory, at the address given to the District, (vi) there is good reason to believe that the applicant is acting as a "straw man" for another person or entity who does not sign the service agreement, or (vii) there are other circumstances indicating that information given by the applicant may be incomplete, untrue or misleading. - (3) If the deposit is increased, as provided above, it must be paid long enough in advance of the start (or resumption) of service to assure the District that any check or order for payment will be honored.